- Study Abroad

 The upside to taking a job with a private company is that you'll be provided with a network of support, a set curriculum, and guidelines for how to manage your classroom.
 If you have little or no experience teaching English abroad, working for a private company may ease your stress a bit, because you'll have help along the way.
 On the other hand, private schools are interested in expanding and earning money, so you will be considered not only a teacher, but a part of a business.
 If you don't mind adhering to corporate guidelines, working at a private ELL school can be beneficial, as there is usually room for growth within the company.

-Locating a job in a Chinese public school on your own might be a bit more challenging - though the public schools have a high demand for foreign teachers and there are plenty of job openings, they usually offer less support and assistance through the application process.
-If you have a lot of experience teaching internationally, or if you speak Chinese, taking a job in a public school may be a good choice for you.
+In short, public schools usually offer less support and assistance through the application process, but If you have a lot of experience teaching internationally, or if you speak Chinese, taking a job in a public school may be a good choice for you.

 Unless you've traveled in Asia before, taking a job in China is a big enough adventure for most people.
 The first thing you'll need to decide is how much of a challenge you're willing to accept.
 Living in metropolitan areas like Shanghai, Beijing, or Hong Kong will give you plenty of excitement and astonishing episodes of culture-shock, but you're likely to find your favorite foreign comforts wherever you go - imported toiletries, fast-food chains, international cuisine, and translation assistance in case you have trouble finding your way.
 If you're looking for a lifestyle with more of a challenge, try branching out to the other provinces where you'll find lush landscapes, less traffic, and welcoming locals who are ecstatic to invite travelers into their town.